 Fourth graders spend a night on board the Balclutha, docked at the Hyde Street Pier in San Francisco.
 After studying the early 1900s, students experience life as sailors around the time of the great earthquake.
 They begin their adventure as Greenhands, but after two days of hard work, receive their Seaman's cards signed by the Captain.

 Fifth graders spend three days with NatureBridge, an acclaimed environmental organization, in the Marin Headlands, exploring the coastal hills, ponds, and tide-pools.
 They focus on science and how humans influenced the vast natural resources of the area.

-Sixth graders participate in a five-day outdoor education program at Westminster Woods, located in Occidental.
+Sixth graders participate in a four-day outdoor education program at Westminster Woods, located in Occidental.
 The program includes activities designed to develop academic and social skills.
 Students experience a variety of habitats, including forest, ocean, grassland, and stream.
 Heavy emphasis is placed on ecology, geography, natural history, and team building.
 Students grow tremendously as they challenge themselves on the extensive ropes course.